vofronte/vue-glimpse/README.md

 You're deep in a component, see `<p>{{ user.name }}</p>`, and ask yourself:

 > "Where is `user` coming from?
 Is it a `prop`?
 A `ref`?
-From a Pinia store?"
+From a Pinia store?
+Or a `data` property?"

-Each question forces a jump to the `<script setup>`, breaking your concentration.
+Each question forces a jump to the `<script>` block, breaking your concentration.
 VueGlimpse eliminates these interruptions.

 -   🧠 **Reduces Cognitive Load:** Stop mapping your component's state in your head.
 The editor does it for you.
 -   ⚡ **Keeps You in the Flow:** Stay focused on your template without constant context switching.
--   🚀 **Speeds Up Onboarding & Reviews:** Instantly understand an unfamiliar component's data flow.
+-   🚀 **Speeds Up Onboarding & Reviews:** Instantly understand any component's data flow, regardless of the API style.

 ## Features

 -   **At-a-glance Origin Indicators:** Subtle icons in your template tell you the source of your data.
+-   **Universal API Support:** Works seamlessly with both `<script setup>` and the Options API.
--   **Minimalist Hovers:** Instantly identify a variable's origin (`Prop`, `Ref`, etc.) on hover-no code, just context.
+-   **Minimalist Hovers:** Instantly identify a variable's origin (`Prop`, `Ref`, etc.) on hover—no code, just context.
--   **Compiler-Level Accuracy:** Powered by `@vue/compiler-sfc` for guaranteed correctness.
+-   **Compiler-Level Accuracy:** Powered by `@vue/compiler-sfc` for guaranteed correctness where possible.
--   **Full API Visibility:** Identifies the entire Vue Composition API, including stores and passthrough attributes.
+-   **Full API Visibility:** Identifies the entire Vue API surface, including stores and passthrough attributes.
 -   **Blazing Fast:** Intelligent caching ensures zero performance impact.
 -   **Configurable:** Toggle icons and hovers to fit your workflow.